mlswg/mls-architecture/draft-ietf-mls-architecture.md

 > **RECOMMENDATION:** Use the "Additional Authenticated Data" field of the
 > PrivateMessage instead of using other unauthenticated means of sending
 > metadata throughout the infrastructure.
-If the data is private, the
+If the data should be kept private, the
 > infrastructure should use encrypted Application messages instead.

 ### Metadata Protection for Unencrypted Group Operations